metrorailings/OwlBlog/content/posts/2022-circa-millions-week-7-predictions.md

 People are still not buying Seattle as a legitimate team.
 I understand their defense leaves much to be desired, but it's a unit that's seen inklings of improvement recently.
 More relevant here, the Chargers defense isn't much to celebrate either - they still gave up over 200 yards to Cleveland this year after having just faced them a year ago.

 In what will likely be a sparring match between two dominant offenses, give me the offense getting 6.5 points handicapped in their favor.
 Frankly, with a bit of luck, Seattle may even win this one straight up.

+Then again, the injury situation on both teams may nerf any high-scoring potential here.
+Both contributors are missing a few contributors on their respective offenses.
+Who has it worse from an injury perspective?
+I'm not sure that can be easily discerned in the context of this upcoming match.